Worx WG737E Review: 37cm Cordless Lawn Mower for UK Gardens ★★★★☆

 Lightweight & Easy to Use

-The worx cordless lawnmower is light enough that even teenagers can handle it safely.
+The Worx WG737E cordless lawnmower is light enough that even teenagers can handle it safely.
 It doesn’t feel intimidating or heavy, which makes it perfect if you’re sharing garden duties with the family.

 Being cordless means there’s no cable to trip over or slice through, making mowing less stressful.